goodudetheboy/OpeningHoursEvaluator/README.md

 }
 ```

-# Building
+## Building ##

 The project uses gradle for building.
 Standard gradle tasks for the java plugin can be found here https://docs.gradle.org/current/userguide/java_plugin.html.
-They can be invoked on the command line by running gradlew or gradlew.bat with the name of the task, for example gradlew jar to create the jar archive.
+They can be invoked on the command line by running `gradlew` or `gradlew.bat` with the name of the task, for example `gradlew jar` to create the jar archive.

-## Testing
+## Testing ##

 There is a REPL instance that you can run in order to test the evaluator in its current state.
-Run `gradle individualTesting --console=plain` in a Gradle environment  to test this out.
+Run `gradle individualTesting --console=plain` in a Gradle environment  to test this out, or `gradle individualTestingStrict --console=plain` to run with evaluator in strict mode.